RAMSEY COUNTY

 (State Street)

 The CGW "State Street Station" was at the eastern end of Delos Avenue at GPS: 44.933975, -93.076706.
 State Street used to cross over the tracks here via a bridge which is now gone.
-This station is shown on the 1903 Sanborn map.
+This station is shown on the 1903 Sanborn map and the 1891 Rascher's Atlas of St. Paul.

 St. Paul